 In most cases pimples on the butt are not caused by blocked pores due to overactive sebaceous glands, but instead are a result of irritation to the hair follicles.
 Unless the skin on your bum is particularly ‘oily’, it’s unlikely that your problem is caused by blocked pores due to excess sebum.

-Now that you know what the causes of butt pimples can be, click through to find out how to get rid of them!
+Now that you know what the causes of butt pimples can be, click here to read the next post in this series which goes into more detail on how to get rid of them!